jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 # Prior art

-There are a couple of good solutions out there already, namely the Etherlab [IgH master](https://gitlab.com/etherlab.org/ethercat) as well as [SOEM](https://github.com/OpenEtherCATsociety/SOEM), so why didn't I just use those?
-These are battle-tested EtherCAT controllers and there are even Rust wrappers for both.
+There are a couple of EtherCAT controller solutions out there already, namely the Etherlab [IgH master](https://gitlab.com/etherlab.org/ethercat) as well as [SOEM](https://github.com/OpenEtherCATsociety/SOEM).
+These are battle-tested EtherCAT controllers and there are even Rust wrappers for both, so why didn't I just pick one and use it?

 C. They're written in C.